beaunus/stanford-algs/Course3-Assignment4-Knapsack/InputFileGenerator/Java/README.md

 This is a Java implementation of a test case generator for this assignment.

-`InputFileGenerator.java` relies on the following API:
+`StanfordAlgsCourse3Assignment4InputFileGenerator.java` relies on the following API:

 ```java
 public class KnapsackProblem {